 If you have any specific questions around food products we stock, please feel free to get in touch.
 We'd love to have a chat.

-A gluten-free product is one that excludes any form of gluten, which includes grains, wheat, barley and rye.
+A gluten-free product is one that excludes any form of gluten, which includes certain grains such as wheat, barley, and rye.
+Examples of gluten-free grains are millet, rice, amaranth, and buckwheat.

 For more information on gluten free diets and products, head to our gluten-free page.